-We have just finalised the City of Sydney’s inaugural draft Cultural Policy and Action Plan for Sydney.
-The draft policy outlines our priorities and commitment to arts and culture in the city for the next 10 years.
+We have just finalised the City of Sydney’s inaugural Cultural Policy and Action Plan for Sydney.
+The policy outlines our priorities and commitment to arts and culture in the city for the next 10 years.

 Developing a cultural policy is almost as important as the final document itself.
 Beginning the process in 2012 we examined the current research and trends in the area and analysed the work we are doing already.
 This formed a Discussion Paper, which opened our conversation with the community.

-From this, we have put together a draft policy that considers the views expressed by more than 2,000 voices – you told us what you think is working well, what needs more attention and ideas on how we can realise the creative potential of our city.
+From this, we have put together a policy that considers the views expressed by more than 2,000 voices – you told us what you think is working well, what needs more attention and ideas on how we can realise the creative potential of our city.